 This means that individuals may review the modules of the Individual Personal Care Assistant Training as often as they wish.
 Altogether, there are nine modules, and many of these have videos or exercises that help the student to further understand the material and test their readiness for the examination.

 The third chapter emphasizes the vital role that communication plays in the PCA requirements as students learn about active listening.
-With the fourth chapter, students are introduced to a professional code of conduct and the ethics that will guide their work.
+In the fourth chapter, students are introduced to a professional code of conduct and the ethics that will guide their work.

 Once the training is completed, the student must register online to take the examination.
 It is possible for the applicant to take the test as many times as they wish or to take it until they pass it.
 Passing the test enables the student to print a completion certificate.
 This certificate also is emailed to the student by the Department of Human Services.